Mikuni Carb Installation and Tuning Instructions

 The parts included in the dual carb kit are pictured below.

 To assure a good seal between the carb adapter, the factory heat shield, and the intake manifold, you may want to use the stock type paper gaskets or a gasket sealing/gasket replacement compound.
 The carbs are secured to the rubber mounts by tightening the hose clamp provided on the mounts.
+This type of mount not only helps to isolate the carbs from engine vibration - a significant problem with SU and ZS carbs - but also makes it very easy to remove the carbs when needed.
+Just make sure that the carbs are fully seated and mounted in line with each other before tightening.

 The photo below shows the stock SU lever type linkage on a Volvo 140 attached to lever arm on the shaft between the 2 carbs.
 Note the throttle return spring recommended to assure that the throttle plates completely return to their resting position.

-As an alternative to connecting the throttle cabe or linkage rod to the lever on the intermediate shaft, a throttle cable can be attached directly to one of the the carbs using an available adapter bracket as in single carb applications.
+As an alternative to connecting the throttle cabe or linkage rod to the lever on the intermediate shaft, a throttle cable can be attached directly to one of the carbs using an available adapter bracket as in single carb applications.

 On the back of the carb there is a black fitting in the shape of a hex nut with a small hole in the center. ( Some carbs may be delivered with a short choke cable attached through this hole. ) In either case, unscrew this fitting.
 There is a spring behind it that will cause the fitting to pop out when it is unscrewed.
 Under the spring is a brass plunger with a slot in the top.
 This is the choke or cold start plunger.
 Pulling it outwards opens a passage which allows more fuel to flow into the carb.